YMTheory/computationalphysics_N2013301020035/ChapterTwo/README.md

 In this homework,I try programming with "class".The most important thing is to write the class of the simplest projectile stuff--I write "init","Nextstep","Intersection" and "plot" functions.And then the only thing I need to do is to modify the "Nextstep" function to write the air resisitance classes.
 Codes for projectile cannon shell: https://raw.githubusercontent.com/YMTheory/computationalphysics_N2013301020035/master/ChapterTwo/projectile.cpp

+I didn't restart a new programme to realize my task,I just continue to write down after the old one.If I want to make the programme more independent and readable,maybe I sholud declare my class in a head file and restart different programmes which just need to involve the head file.